mbrt/keygen-post/post.md

 }
 ```

-This is actually a silly example, I know, but let's verify this function with this main:
+This is actually a silly example, I know, but let's pretend to verify this function with this main:

 ```C
 #include <klee/klee.h>